 By Quardricos Bernard Driskell

-Professor Quardricos Bernard Driskell, a federal lobbyist and professor of legislative politics at The George Washington University Graduate School of Political Management.
+Quardricos Bernard Driskell is a professor of legislative politics, and recently taught Race and Politics at The George Washington University Graduate School of Political Management.
 Follow him on Twitter @q_driskell4